Epidemic control in networks with cliques

-As explained in the Introduction, an extension of the SIR model has been proposed in~\cite{hasegawa2017efficiency}, which introduces a $Q$ compartment in order to study the effect of a prompt quarantine strategy on the epidemic spread.
+As explained in the Introduction, an extension of the SIR model that was proposed in~\cite{hasegawa2017efficiency}, introduces a $Q$ compartment in order to study the effect of a prompt quarantine strategy on the epidemic spread.
 In this model, the states of the nodes were updated asynchronously.
 However, in our work, we will consider a synchronous version of that model in order to simplify the analytical study.
-More precisely, our model works as follows: at time $t$, \begin{enumerate} \item All infected individuals are detected and isolated with probability $f$, i.e., they move to the $Q$ compartment. \item Next, all the neighbors of the individuals who were isolated in the previous step, also move to the $Q$ compartment. \item After that, those infected individuals who have not been isolated, will transmit the disease to each susceptible neighbor with probability $\beta$. \item Finally, individuals who are still in the $I$ compartment and have been infected for $t_r$ time steps, will recover.
-Likewise, people who have been infected and then quarantined will move to the $R$ compartment after $t_r$ time steps, so $R$ represents the proportion of the population ever infected. \end{enumerate} Similar to the standard SIR model, at the final stage of the SIRQ model, the population consists solely of susceptible, recovered and quarantined individuals.
+More precisely, our model works as follows: at time $t$, \begin{enumerate} \item All infected individuals are detected and isolated with probability $f$, i.e., they move to the $Q$ compartment. \item Next, all the neighbors of the individuals who were isolated in the previous step, also move to the $Q$ compartment. \item After that, those infected individuals who have not been isolated, will transmit the disease to each susceptible neighbor with probability $\beta$. \item Finally, individuals who are still in the $I$ compartment and have been infected for $t_r$ time steps, will recover~\cite{Exxon01}.
+Likewise, people who have been infected and then quarantined will move to the $R$ compartment after $t_r$ time steps, so $R$ represents the proportion of the population ever infected.
+In this paper, we present results only for $t_r=1$; however, we have verified that our findings remain qualitatively unchanged for $t_r>1$ (not shown here). \end{enumerate} Similarly to the standard SIR model, at the final stage of the SIRQ model, the population consists solely of susceptible, recovered and quarantined individuals.